ronin-rb/ronin/README.md

 Copyright (c) 2006-2021 Hal Brodigan (postmodern.mod3 at gmail.com)

-This file is part of Ronin.
+This file is part of ronin.

 Ronin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by